univec-ai/postvec/web/docs/install/setup.md

 ---
 title: Configure the cluster
-description: Cluster configuration and diagnostics with postvec setup and doctor.
+description: Cluster configuration and diagnostics with postvec setup and doctor, for PostgreSQL 16, 17 and 18.
 ---

 # Configure the cluster

-File installation stops at the binaries. `postvec setup` then configures the launcher, the database workers and the inference mode.
+`postvec setup` configures the launcher, the database workers and the inference mode after the files are installed.

 `setup` creates missing databases, installs the extension, merges `shared_preload_libraries`, writes **one** owned file